HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 This time, Rails should know how do make the "`controller`".

-You should see something like this:
+We should see something like this:

 ![](../images/terminal_controller.png)